kaipengm2/tencent-advertising-algorithm-2025-genrec-finalist/README.md

 * **`data/seq_offsets.pkl`**
   Byte offsets for random-access reads in multi-worker DataLoaders.
-  Each entry maps a user/session index to its starting byte in `seq.jsonl`.
+  Each entry maps a user index to its starting byte in `seq.jsonl`.

 * **`data/indexer.pkl`**
   Centralized ID vocabularies: